Photo: Unsplash, Instagram/ Skinnykatwomen , The Singapore Women's Weekly , The New Paper

 Nora Ariffin’s career took flight when she garnered fame and recognition after being named as Glamour Awards’ Model of the Year, as well as Studio M Awards’ Best Model of the Year and Best Photogenic Model in 1985.
 She left Singapore to take her modelling career to new heights, where she landed in the pages of Vogue Paris circa 1986 in a campaign shot by renowned fashion photographer, the late Guy Bourdin.

 Her journey did not end there — she appeared in the Italian counterparts of Harper’s Bazaar and Cosmopolitan and starred in the advertisement campaigns of CoverGirl cosmetics in 1995 alongside big names such as Tyra Banks and Niki Taylor.
-Now, she runs a fashion line called NoraRTW, where they offer elegant and fashionable garments for Muslim girls.
+She became a real estate broker in 2004 and is now working at high-end real estate company Halstead Property.

 3. Hanis Hussey